-- 35. Correct calibration is dependent upon correct identification of the analyte (see paragraphs 69-82) Bracketing calibration should be used unless the determination system has been shown to be free from significant drift in its absolute (external standardisation) or relative (internal standardisation) response.
-In a batch of parallel determinations (e.g. ELISA with 96-well plates), the calibration standards should be distributed to detect differences in response due to position.
+- 35. Correct calibration is dependent upon correct identification of the analyte (see paragraphs 70-81) Bracketing calibration should be used unless the determination system has been shown to be free from significant drift in its absolute (external standardisation) or relative (internal standardisation) response.
+In a batch of parallel determinations, the calibration standards should be distributed to detect differences in response due to position.
 Responses used to quantify residues must be within the dynamic range of the detector. - 36.
-Batch sizes for determination should be adjusted so that detector response to a single injection of bracketing calibration standards does not drift >20% at $\ge 2 \times LCL$ (lowest calibrated level), or >30% at $1-2 \times LCL$ (if the LCL is close to the LOQ).
-If the drift exceeds these values, repeat of determinations is not necessary where the samples clearly contain no analyte, providing that the response at the calibration level corresponding with the reporting level (RL) remains measurable throughout the batch. - 37.
+Batch sizes for determination should be adjusted so that detector response to a single injection of bracketing calibration standards does not drift >20% at \ge 2 x LCL (lowest calibrated level), or >30% at 1-2 x LCL (if the LCL is close to the LOQ).
+If the drift exceeds these values, repeat of determinations is not necessary where the samples clearly contain no analyte, providing that the response at the calibration level corresponding with the reporting limit (RL) remains measurable throughout the batch. - 37.
 Extracts containing high-level residues may be diluted to bring them within the calibrated range.
 Where calibration solutions are matrix-matched (paragraph 44) the concentration of matrix extract may also have to be adjusted.